Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows

 We point out that the error estimate in Theorem \ref{thm:convergence} is just an upper bound.
 Fig.\ref{fig:eg7f4} shows that when $D_0$ is $10^{-3}$, the convergence rate is about $\mathcal{O}(\Delta t^{1.42})$.
 It is very expensive to study the passive tracer model for the ABC flow since the diffusing time is extremely long.
 In our numerical test for the Fig.\ref{fig:eg7f4}, we choose $N_{mc}=120,000$, $\Delta t=0.001$, and $T=12,000$.
 In this setting, the error of the Monte Carlo simulation cannot be avoided, so there is a small oscillation around the fitted slope.

-Finally, we investigate the diffusion enhancement phenomenon for another chaotic flow, i.e., the Kolmogorov flow.
+Finally, we investigate the convection-enhanced diffusion phenomenon for another chaotic flow, i.e., the Kolmogorov flow.
 The associated passive tracer model reads,

-where $dW_{i}$ are independent Brownian motions.
-In Fig.\ref{fig:eg8f1}, we show the relation between $D^E_{11}$ and $D_0$.
+where $W_{i}$ are independent Brownian motions.
+In Fig.\ref{fig:eg8f1}, we show the relation between $D^E_{11}$ and $D_0$, where $D_0=\sigma^2/2$.
 For each $D_0$, we use $N_{mc}=120,000$ particles to solve the SDE \eqref{eqn:Kflow} via the symplectic method and the Euler method with $\Delta t=0.1$ .
 The final computational time is $T=12,000$ so that the particles are fully mixed for $D_0\geq10^{-6}$.

 Under such setting, we find that the dependency of $D^E_{11}$ on $D_0$ is quite different from the chaotic and stochastic flows that we have studied in \cite{WangXinZhang:18} and from the foregoing ABC flow (maximal enhancement).
-The fitted slope within $D_0\in[10^{-6},10^{-5}]$ is $-0.13$, which indicates that $D^E_{11}\sim \mathcal{O}(1/D_0^{0.13})$.
-This can be called sub-maximal enhancement, which may be explained by the fact that the Kolmogrov flow is more chaotic than the ABC flow \cite{KflowGalloway:1992}.
-The chaotic trajectories in Kolmorogov flow enhance diffusion much less than channel like structures such as the ballistic orbits of ABC flows \cite{mcmillen2016ballistic,xin2016periodic}.
-More studies on the diffusion enhancement phenomenon of the ABC flow and the Kolmogrov flow, especailly the time-dependent cases will be reported in our future work.
+The fitted slope within $D_0\in[10^{-6},10^{-5}]$ is $-0.13$, which indicates that $D^E_{11}\sim \mathcal{O}(1/D_0^{0.13})$. {The slope is significantly greater than $-1$ and this can be called sub-maximal enhancement.
+The existence of sub-maximal enhancement may be explained by the fact that the Kolmogorov flow is more chaotic than the ABC flow \cite{KflowGalloway:1992}. }The chaotic trajectories in Kolmogorov flow enhance diffusion much less than channel like structures such as the ballistic orbits of ABC flows \cite{mcmillen2016ballistic,xin2016periodic}.
+More studies on the diffusion enhancement phenomenon of the ABC flow and the Kolmogorov flow, especially the time-dependent cases will be reported in our future work.